 The active channel (also referred to as the bankfull stage) is the stage associated with the flow that just fills the channel to the top of its banks and at a point where the water begins to overflow onto a floodplain (Leopold et al. 1964).
 This flow is associated with a momentary maximum flow with an average recurrence interval of 1.5 years, as determined using a flood frequency analysis.
-This stage corresponds to the discharge at which channel maintenance is the most effective - sediment moves and forms or removes bars, bends, and meanders change - resulting in the average morphologic characteristics of channels.
+This stage corresponds to the discharge at which channel maintenance is the most effective.
+Sediment shifts and modifies bars, bends, and meanders, resulting in the average morphological characteristics of channels.
 The valley floor width is simply the width of the valley from the toe of the hillslope on one side to the toe of the hillslope on the other.
 This ratio determines if you are in a broad (VWI > 2.5) or narrow (VWI \leq 2.5) valley floor type.